Skip to main content

 Urinary tract

-The gut microbiota Cystitis Prostatitis The urinary microbiota
+The gut microbiota Cystitis and microbiota Prostatitis and microbiota The urinary microbiota

 According to recent studies, antibiotics are only a short-term solution to urinary tract infections.
 They disrupt the gut microbiota and damage the immune system, potentially even encouraging further infections.